COVID-19 in Vulnerable States

 The pandemic has exacerbated vulnerabilities and inequalities within countries, exposing deep vulnerabilities in whole groups of countries, especially the ones least able to respond to external shocks.

-For many of these most vulnerable countries, especially the Least Developed Countries (LDCs), Landlocked Developing (LLDCs) and Small Island Developing States (SIDS), the events of 2020 have confirmed just how interconnected the world has become – and how fragile we are when that interconnectedness is taken away.
+For many of these most vulnerable countries, especially the Least Developed Countries (LDCs), Landlocked Developing (LLDCs) and Small Island Developing States (SIDS), the events of 2020 confirmed just how interconnected the world has become – and how fragile we are when that interconnectedness is taken away.

 The virus has spread to almost every country in the world, with few exceptions.